 North Carolina law states that a wrongful action can be brought by “(t)he personal representative or collector of the decedent.”

-What this means is that only a person who is designated as the personal representative of the deceased’s estate is able to file a claim on their behalf as the “plaintiff.”
-The plaintiff is the person who is filing the claim while the defendant is the party against whom the claim has been filed.
+This means that only a person designated as the personal representative of the deceased’s estate can file a claim on their behalf as the “plaintiff.”
+The plaintiff is the person filing the claim, while the defendant is the party against whom the claim has been filed.

-The “personal representative” of the deceased will vary depending upon whether or not the deceased person had a will.
+The “personal representative” of the deceased will vary depending on whether the deceased person had a will.

 If the Deceased Had a Will

-When the deceased had a will, then the personal representative will be the executor that is named in the will.
-This will often be a surviving spouse of the deceased or may be an attorney if they have one.
+When the deceased has a will, the personal representative will be the executor named in the will.
+This will often be a surviving spouse of the deceased or maybe an attorney if they have one.

 If the Deceased Did Not Have a Will